 Step Three: Make a Map

-When you need a GPS to locate the frozen chicken somewhere in the mess of freezer burnt strawberries, packages of pot pies, and busted bags of veggies, you know it’s time for a plan of attack.
+When you need to locate the frozen chicken somewhere in the mess of freezer burnt strawberries, packages of pot pies, and busted bags of veggies, you know it’s time for a plan of attack.
 Dinner needs to get done, and no one wants to go cave hunting in that disorganized space called your freezer.

 I hated the mess my husband made of our deep freeze, and he despised were I buried his bread.
 The only way to come to an agreement was to make a map.